 Grappa glasses are specifically designed to drink Grappa from them.
 Grappa glasses come in different shapes, some similar to tulip champagne glasses while others resemble a mini Martini glass.
 You should expect to see a long stem and a slightly flared rim.
 Grappa glasses hold between 2-4 oz of drink.

-While this type of cocktail glasses might not seem very versatile, they can be used for colourful cocktails which are simply served in smaller quantities but larger volume.
+While this type of cocktail glasses might not seem very versatile, they can be used for colourful cocktails which are simply served in smaller quantities but larger volumes.

 A staple type of cocktail glass, a wine glass can be found in every household, restaurant and bar.
 However, many associate wine glasses with wine and not cocktails.
 But wine glasses are a lot more versatile as they can be used for spritzers, sangrias and non-alcoholic based creations.